 Research and development

-The new diesel engine oils have gone through substantial research and development, ensuring the lubricant technology will meet new performance targets while improving engine wear protection.
-After being proven via extensive field testing, the new PC-11 (CK-4, FA-4) Mobil Delvac™ engine oils were announced on Sept.
+The PC-11 diesel engine oils have gone through substantial research and development, ensuring the lubricant technology meets new performance targets while improving engine wear protection.
+After being proven via extensive field testing, the PC-11 (CK-4, FA-4) Mobil Delvac™ engine oils were announced on Sept.
 20, 2016.